Mapping Opportunity in Northern Virginia

 The Uneven Opportunity Landscape in Northern Virginia

-Read the NVHF-commissioned report Getting Ahead: The Uneven Opportunity Landscape in Northern Virginia to get a better understanding of the implications of these data and to explore recommendations for charting a healthier, stronger region for all.
+Read the NVHF-commissioned report, Lost Opportunities: The Persistence of Disadvantaged Neighborhoods in Northern Virginia, to get a better understanding of the implications of these data and to explore recommendations for charting a healthier, stronger region for all.